DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-designer-tools/ui-panels/report-design-analyzer.md

 ---
 # Report Design Analyzer

-The Report Design Analyzer shows errors, warnings, and information messages that help users create or enhance a report layout in the [](xref:10715).
+The Report Design Analyzer shows errors, warnings, and information messages that help users create or enhance a report layout in the [Report Designer](../../../report-designer-for-winforms.md).

 ![](../../../../../images/eurd-report-design-analyzer-win.png)